 Lantern Festival on the 14th night of every lunar month.

 You’ll feel like you are in an Asian historical movie where time seems to stop flowing.
 If you have a chance to come to Hoi An, stay for at least one night to watch the town sparkle with the colorful lights of lanterns hanging in front of the old houses.

 Visit spectacular architectures

-Visit the Japanese Covered Bridge which was built in 18th century by Japanese merchants of the time.
-The place is not only an outstanding architectural site but also have important cultural values.
+Visit the Japanese Covered Bridge which was built in the 18th century by Japanese merchants of the time.
+The place is not only an outstanding architectural site but also has important cultural values.